schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Private Repayment

-A customer service representative objects a cyclist at a unsupervised rec room.
+A customer service representative objects a cyclist at an unsupervised rec room.

 ## Scenario